 You need to be able to forecast, with reasonable accuracy, your maximum consumption in any single day (for gas) and in any single half-hourly period (for electricity).

-Being armed with detailed usage data helps to negotiate the best possible deal from energy retailers, energy management service providers, or other intermediaries.
+Having detailed usage data helps to negotiate the best possible deal from energy retailers, energy management service providers, or other intermediaries.
 Usage data will also help identify what opportunities exist to gain benefits from demand-side response.

 Retailers are able to provide you with your usage data or demand profile, but you need to request it.
 Ideally this should be for a minimum of a year but may be confined to winter or summer periods dependent upon the load profile.
 Alternately you can engage the services of a registered Meter Service Provider who is authorised to read your meter and provide the data to your retailer.
 These providers can also give you access to much more data that the retailer requires for billing purposes.